alexsaelao/express-ts-template/README.md

     ```
     Once the dependencies are installed, you must setup databases and create table first.

 5. **Setup PostgreSQL database and create table**: Make sure PostgreSQL is installed on your system.
 Then, use a PostgreSQL client such as `psql` or a graphical user interface like pgAdmin to connect to your PostgreSQL instance.
-Once connected, execute the following SQL command to create the `sampleTable`:
+Once connected, execute the following SQL command to create the `sample_table`:

     ```sql
-    CREATE TABLE sampleTable (
+    CREATE TABLE sample_table (
         id UUID NOT NULL,
         name CHARACTER VARYING(255) NOT NULL,
         lastname CHARACTER VARYING(255) NOT NULL,
         deleted_at TIMESTAMP WITHOUT TIME ZONE,
-        created_at TIMESTAMP WITHOUT TIME ZONE NOT NULL, updated_at TIMESTAMP WITHOUT TIME ZONE NOT NULL, CONSTRAINT "sampleTable_pkey" PRIMARY KEY (id)
+        created_at TIMESTAMP WITHOUT TIME ZONE NOT NULL, updated_at TIMESTAMP WITHOUT TIME ZONE NOT NULL, CONSTRAINT "sample_table_pkey" PRIMARY KEY (id)
     );
     ```
 6. **Update configuration**: Update the `.env` file with your own configuration for development and production environments.
 Here's an example configuration: